-The Habit Loop Explained: Cue, Routine, Reward (and How to Hack It)
+The Habit Loop Explained: Cue, Routine, Reward

 You brushed your teeth this morning without thinking.
 You checked your phone before your feet hit the floor.
 You poured coffee in the exact same mug, probably in the exact same order of steps.
 None of that was a decision.
 It was a habit loop firing on cue.